How to Achieve Freedom with Financial Planning in Singapore

 What are the different types of loans in Singapore?

 There are many different types of loans in Singapore.
-Some are geared towards a certain big-ticket purchase.
+Some are geared towards a certain big-ticket purchase while others can be used for smaller day-to-day expenses.
 For example:

 Insurance